commercetools-demo/sendgrid-integration/README.md

 - ORDER_CONFIRMATION_TEMPLATE_ID: It defines the key or identifier of order confirmation email template stored in email service provider.
 - ORDER_STATE_CHANGE_TEMPLATE_ID: It defines the key or identifier of order/shipment state change email template stored in email service provider.
 - ORDER_REFUND_TEMPLATE_ID: It defines the key or identifier of order refund email template stored in email service provider.
+- CUSTOMER_PASSWORD_TOKEN_CREATION_TEMPLATE_ID: It defines the key or identifier of password token creation email template stored in email service provider.
+- DEFAULT_LOCALE: Default Locale used to localize e.g. dates and prices